 That night as I tried to remember some things for the report, I noticed I couldn’t remember the previous towns or the places I’d stayed.
 I had to refresh myself with the map and photos.
 I realized the road fatigue was now beginning to creep in.
 I also felt a bit guilty for having had to ride so much and not spend as much time as I’d like shooting images, but I reminded myself one can’t see or do everything, especially on a trip with a schedule.

-Ahead lay the vaunted Austral region of Chile and I was excited, yet unsure of the routes as the massive landslide south of Osorno at Villa Santa Lucia had blocked the road and wouldn’t be clear for months.
+Ahead lay the vaunted Austral region of Chile and I was excited, yet unsure of the routes as a massive landslide south of Osorno at Villa Santa Lucia had blocked the road and wouldn’t be cleared for months.
 I’d read snippets of bypasses and ferry options, but could not find real and current information.
-I’d planned to bypass Osorno originally and stay in Puerto Varas a few miles north of Puerto Montt, but I also needed to change oil and final drive fluid before heading further south.
-I decided to stay in Osorno instead, and deal with the bike as well as mine some information on the situation south.
+I’d planned to bypass Osorno originally and stay further south in Puerto Varas a few miles north of Puerto Montt, but I also needed to change oil and final drive fluid before heading further south.
+I chose to stay in Osorno instead, and deal with the bike as well as mine more information on the situation south.

 That afternoon when I reached Osorno, I rode directly to MotoAventura, the second location of the shop who'd helped me Santiago, meeting a South African from Colorado, Richard I think, on a KTM who had ridden the Amazon and down through Brazil.
 He'd just returned from Ushuaia.
-We discussed a few things and he told me he’d taken the ferry from Puerto Natales near Ushuaia all the way north to Puerto Montt to give himself and the bike a break, highly recommending it for it’s route through the uninhabited areas of south Chile’s fjords.
+He told me after reaching Ushuaia, he’d taken the ferry from Puerto Natales all the way north to Puerto Montt to give himself and the bike a break, highly recommending it for its route through the uninhabited areas of south Chile’s fjords.
 It went into my mental bank as a possibility.
 I still wasn't sure whether I'd head for Buenos Aires after Ushuaia, or ride back north through Argentina, or now consider taking the ferry back to Puerto Montt.

-I inquired about oil and a place to change it at the shop and was told they could do it for me the next day.
+I inquired about buying oil and using their parking lot to change it at the shop, but was told they could do it for me the next day.
 I decided to let them handle it, as after so many months I find myself getting lazier.

-At the hostel, I was quite happy to see a wood stove in the room after so many cold nights in lodgings!
-The warmth brought back memories of my wood stove in another life.
-The cozy room was a nice respite from the cold wind outside that night.
+At the hostel, I was very happy to see a wood stove in my room after so many cold nights in lodgings!
+The warmth brought back memories of my wood stove in a previous life.
+The cozy room was a nice respite from the cold wind outside that evening.

 That night I searched the internet for as much information as I could about the landslide that had destroyed the highway and found that ferries were the only way past the blockage.
-However, the ferries were swamped due to the landslide and the absolute soonest available from Puerto Montt was 5 days out.
-The optional longer ferry south all the way to Puerto Natales was unfortunately booked up and only a $2000 cabin was available, far out of my price range.
-I booked a hostal in Puerto Varas just a little north of Puerto Montt and decided I’d be hanging out a few days waiting for the ferry.
+However, the ferries were swamped due to the landslide and the absolute soonest available from Puerto Montt was 5 or 6 days out.
+The optional longer ferry south all the way to Puerto Natales was booked completely and only a $2000 cabin was available, far out of my price range.
+I booked a hostel in Puerto Varas just a little north of Puerto Montt and decided I’d be hang out a few days waiting for the ferry.